 Kingsley Essegbey, Assistant Director/Assistant Research Scientist

 Kingsley Essegbey joined Africa House/CTED as a Graduate Research Assistant in December 2014.
-Kingsley received a Master’s degree in Bioethics from New York University that has enhanced his integrative thinking skills and positioned him to assist with the team’s research projects related to bioeconomics and local governance, environmental contamination, policy and ethical misconduct all focusing on sustainable rural development.
-In 2012, he graduated with a Bachelor of Science degree in Environment and Development Studies from Central University, Ghana.
+Kingsley received a Master’s degree in Bioethics from New York University that has enhanced his integrative thinking skills and positioned him to assist with the team’s research projects related to bioeconomics and local governance, environmental ethics and policy all focusing on sustainable rural development.
+He graduated with a Bachelor of Science degree in Environment and Development Studies from Central University, Ghana.
 The program sparked his interest on how Ghana could effectively integrate the natural environment into the development agenda.
 He enjoys cooking vegetarian dishes and engaging in lively conversations.

 Zenani is a MPA candidate at NYU Wagner, specializing in International Policy and Management.
 Her areas of interest include international development, governance and public sector decentralization.
 Zenani is a current Contributing Editor at The Wagner Review and serves as a first year representative for the Wagner Black Students Association.
 Prior to joining NYU Wagner, Zenani worked as a research assistant at the Office of the Chief Justice of the Supreme Court of Kenya.
 She holds a Bachelor’s Degree in Political Science from New York University.